 This initiative employs research, analysis and writing to identify and report ideas, stories and solutions for sustainability, climate change and social wellbeing in local communities around the world.

-Over the past couple years, a few authors have volunteered their time to research, investigate, interview community members, write and publish more than 50 thought-provoking essays on Hundredgivers blog.
+Over the past couple years, a few authors have volunteered their time to research, investigate, write and publish more than 50 thought-provoking essays on Hundredgivers blog.
 The essays have explored topics in community wellbeing, climate change, clean energy, sustainable development, sustainable agriculture, conservation, social justice, art and culture, and education.
 However, this work has moved forward slowly and sporadically in our free time.